frontenddogma/rote-learning-html-css/manuscript/html.md

 #### Palpable Content

-Palpable content makes an element non-empty by providing either non-empty text, or something a user can view, hear, or interact with.
+Palpable content makes an element non-empty by providing either non-empty text, or something a user can perceive or interact with.

 * `a`
 * `abbr`